maksynsh/qencode-test-login/README.md

 - Keep each file focused on a single responsibility.
 - Prefer functional components and hooks over class components.
 - Name files and components consistently and clearly.
-- Write tests for components, hooks, and utils.
 - Document complex logic with comments.

 ## Additional Notes